privacypass/challenge-bypass-extension/docs/CONFIG.md

 A valid URL string specifying an url where users can get more signed tokens by solving a challange/CAPTCHA.
 This URL is pulled into the pop-up `Get more passes` menu item.
-Can be different from `captcha-domain`, and must be a valid URL.
+Can be different from `captcha-domain`, and must be a valid URL with protocol specified.

 ### config\["opt-endpoints"\]